More Information the Deepflow Design Product Range:

 As a matter of fact, the last couple of years have been the wettest years on record and unfortunately, the forecast for the next seventy years predict things are going to get wetter!

-Both 65mm and 68mm square and round downpipes can be connected to the gutter system
+- Both 65mm and 68mm square and round downpipes can be connected to the gutter system

-High capacity- perfect for large roofs
+- High rate of flow- perfect for large roofs

-Speedy, user-friendly installation
+- Speedy, user-friendly installation

-Fewer drainage runs and outlets
+- Fewer drainage runs and outlets

 Same Width, High Capacity